MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/swarm-mode.md

 Here, \<NETWORKNAME\> is the name you'd like to give to your network.

 ## Deploying services to a swarm
 Once an overlay network has been created, services can be created and attached to the network.
-A network is created with the following syntax:
+A service is created with the following syntax:

 ```none
 # Deploy a service to the swarm